-Although it can be concerning to see, light vaginal discharge is completely normal.
-Normally, discharge is white or clear in color and creamy or stringy (like egg whites) in texture.
-But when mucus takes on strange colors or emits foul odors, it’s usually a cause for concern.
+Although you can begin to worry when you see the light vaginal discharge, it can be perfectly common.
+Usually, a release is white or clear, and its texture can be creamy or stringy (like egg whites).
+When mucus takes on strange colors or emits foul odors, it is usually a cause for concern.

-Yellow discharge and orange discharge can be alarming to see, but it may or may not be the sign of a serious medical issue.
-Let’s explore what causes yellow vaginal discharge and what you can do to remedy the situation.
+There is no strict rule, and yellow discharge may or may not be the sign of a severe medical issue.
+Keep in mind one thing, if it is chunky, thick, and smelly, this secretion is almost always a clear sign of STD.
+Let’s see what causes yellow vaginal discharge and what you can do to remedy the situation.

 Table of Contents

 During your third trimester of pregnancy, you can expect neutral light yellow discharge.
 With the progress of your pregnancy, you will experience abundant yellow secretion which is the standard way for your reproductive organs to prepare for labor.

 The cause of this condition is natural hormone Estrogen.
 Your ovaries, fat cells, and adrenal glands produce it in a more significant quantity due to hormone imbalance, stress, nutrition poor in dietary fiber, or excess body fat, and one of the results can be yellow discharge.
 Don’t worry.
 It is a pretty usual condition for a pregnant woman, and there is no need for any medication.

 For some women, yellow discharge is entirely normal.
 According to doctors, clear or cloudy yellow secretion can appear when your vagina is too dry.
 What really matters is the odor.
 If there is no odor and you don’t notice other symptoms, everything is all right, and you can be calm.

 Still, if your mucus is usually white and suddenly turns yellow, you may want to see your doctor just to make sure that there are no underlying medical conditions which cause this type of change.